Fullaxx/microraids/CREATE_EXAMPLE.md

 ## Locations Map
 After preperation, you should have a locations map. \
-This is a txt file that tells the create script where to place each disk image. \
+This txt file is a list of mount points that describe where to place/find each disk image. \
-I have 8 disks, so I have 8 locations.
+I have 8 disks, so I have 8 mounted partitions.
 Each image will be on a seperate physical disk.
 ```bash
 cat mnt_locations.map
 /mnt/VAHAW81L